This panorama shows Planinska jama (The Planina cave) which is one of the longest Slovenian water caves.

 I wondered about the impact of my corrections at the stage of post-processing the test-images from yesterdays article.
 To answer this question I picked the image taken with an aperture of f=8 and compare a uncorrected and a corrected version of the image.

 Abu-Bakr-Mosque in Frankfurt am Main

-Long exposure at Dettifoss (Iceland)
+Long time exposure at Goðafoss (at day)

 Friedhof Nantwein at Dawn

 Comparing corrected and uncorrected images of CV12mm/5.6 on